Rockingham Speedway: NASCAR

-Rockingham Speedway hosts one annual NASCAR weekend a year, hosting the O'Reilly Series' North Carolina Education Lottery 250 and the Truck Series' Black's Tire 200.
-The track also formerly hosted NASCAR Cup Series races with the Subway 400 and the Pop Secret Microwave Popcorn 400.
+Rockingham Speedway formally hosted NASCAR Cup Series races the Subway 400 and the Pop Secret Microwave Popcorn 400.
+The track also formally hosted the O'Reilly Series' North Carolina Education Lottery 250 and the Truck Series' Black's Tire 200.

 Other racing events

 Alongside NASCAR, the track has hosted various other racing series throughout its existence, including USAR Pro Cup and Automobile Racing Club of America (ARCA) races.

 Non-racing events

 Rockingham Speedway has held numerous festivals throughout its existence.
 Its first was on August 18, 1972, when the speedway hosted the Peach Tree Celebration, a rock music festival.
 Approximately 70,000 attended the event.
 In recent decades, various festivals have been held, including the Carolina Rebellion in 2012, the Epicenter festival in 2019, and the Tailgate N’ Tallboys festival in 2023.

 Filming production

 Rockingham Speedway has been used as a site for filming production for various movies and shows, including Talladega Nights: The Ballad of Ricky Bobby, Days of Thunder, Ta Ra Rum Pum, and the 2011 edition of World's Strongest Man.